 Hawaii's electric utilities deliver electricity generated with their own units as well as power generated by Independent Power Producers (IPPs).
-If new or replacement generation is required, HECO, MECO, and HELCO are required to follow the

-"Competitive Bidding Framework" for new generation with capacities greater than 5 MW (Oahu) or 2.72 MW (MECO, HELCO), or receive a waiver of the competitive bidding requirements from the Hawaii Public Utilities Commission (PUC).14 Current procurement activities include:15

-HECO: A Request for Proposals (RFP) for 600-800 gigawatt-hours (or 200 MW) of as-available renewable electricity for use on Oahu is being redrafted per a July 2013 Order from the PUC.
+If new or replacement generation is required, HECO, MECO, and HELCO are required to follow the "Competitive Bidding Framework" for new generation with capacities greater than 5 MW (Oahu) or 2.72 MW (MECO, HELCO), or receive a waiver of the competitive bidding requirements from the Hawaii Public Utilities Commission (PUC).14 Current procurement activities include:15 use on Oahu is being redrafted per a July 2013 Order from the PUC.
 The redrafted RFP will remove references to the Lanai Wind Project and eliminate solicitations for an undersea transmission cable.
-Also in July 2013, the PUC opened a new docket (No. 2013 -0169) to examine whether the Oahu-Maui Grid Tie may be in the public interest.
+Also in July 2013, the PUC opened a new docket (No. 2013-0169) to examine whether the Oahu-Maui Grid Tie may be in the public interest.
 This proceeding is still awaiting determination by the PUC.